slesinger/mujbasic/README.md

  - prglets support - relocatable small residential programs
  - SID/MOD background music playback,
  - Provide a simple file editor (like [speedscript](https://github.com/gillham/speedscript)),
+ - Replace Ultimate web app by more integrated and powerful cloud solution,

 ## How do I Install it?